 You must highlight the offer at the top of your email, and then follow up with a detailed description below.

 Display Your Best Sellers

-Your audience will be impressed by both a promotion and a reminder about your top-sellers.
+Your audience will be impressed by both a promotion and a reminder about your top sellers.
 It’s a great idea to pair your most loved products with a fantastic deal.
-Your customers will be able plan ahead and choose the items they want to purchase from your website.
+Your customers will be able to plan and choose the items they want to purchase from your website.
 They will be more likely to buy their dream shoes if they are on sale.

 Digital channels are becoming more popular for holiday shopping.
-It’s important that your business doesn’t fall by the wayside.
-You can position your business as the best place to shop for holiday shopping by taking time and following our digital marketing Black Friday timeline.
+Your business mustn’t fall by the wayside.
+You can position your business as the best place to shop for holiday shopping by taking time and following our digital marketing in Las Vegas Black Friday timeline.